spinupwp/spinupwp-plugin/readme.txt

 * Ensures debug.log files aren’t saved in a publicly-accessible location

 == Changelog ==

+= 1.7.1 (2024-06-03) =
+* Bug Fix: Magic Login not working when WordPress installed in a subdirectory.

 = 1.7 (2024-06-02) =
 * New: Support for Magic Login (Log into the WP Admin with one click from the SpinupWP dashboard)